By Ed Staskus

 Patiently building her practice, she offered traditional table work while at the same time emphasizing the benefits of Thai massage.

-In 2007 Jennferand her husband, planning a family, moved from Lakewood to Bay Village, a bedroom community on Cleveland’s western North Shore.
+In 2007 Mrs. Beam and her husband, planning a family, moved from Lakewood to Bay Village, a bedroom community on Cleveland’s western North Shore.
 They bought a ranch-style home and proceeded to renovate it.

 “The yard was a veritable forest.
-We basically tore everything out and started from scratch,” she said.
+We basically tore everything out and started from scratch,” said Mrs. Beam.
 “We gutted and renovated everything short of replacing the furnace, and ripped wallpaper out of every room in the house.
 I don’t think I will ever buy a house with wallpaper again.”

 The following year she relocated Holistic Massotherapy to Bay Village in the Dover Commons Plaza, expanding its space and offerings, as well as bringing it closer to home, where the first of her two sons was now crawling around.